Wyatt Papworth: Life

 Papworth was elected a fellow of the Royal Institute of British Architects (RIBA) in 1860, and sat for many years on its council.
 His father being a member of the Cloth-Workers' Company, Papworth in due course became one of its liveryman of the company; and being elected to the court, he in 1879–81 served the offices of junior and senior warden, attaining the position of Master of the Company in 1889.
 During his year in office he represented the company at the opening of two new technical schools at Bingley and Dewsbury.
 He was interested in technical education, acting as a governor of the City and Guilds of London Institute, and represented his company on the governing body of Islington Polytechnic.

 In 1893, on the death of James William Wild, Papworth was appointed curator of Sir John Soane's Museum in Lincoln's Inn Fields.

-He died at the Soane Museum on 19 August 1894, and was buried on the 23rd August in the eastern side of Highgate cemetery with his brother, the architect John Woody Papworth who had died twenty four years earlier.
+He died at the Soane Museum on 19 August 1894, and was buried on 23 August in the eastern side of Highgate cemetery with his brother, the architect John Woody Papworth who had died twenty four years earlier.
 The grave (no.17531) no longer has a readable inscription.